Intel-ADSC/samtool/readme.txt

-SAMTOOL is a simple command-line program used to read/write to these locations in an IA based system:
+SAMTOOL is a simple command-line program used to read/write to hardware locations in an IA based system:
 	- MMIO (memory-mapped IO)			- PCI
 	- IO										- MSR